zhaoyizhou1123/zhaoyizhou1123.github.io/_pages/about.md

 ---

 I am a senior student of Yao Class at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/).
-I have a broad interest in theoretical foundations of machine learning as well as their applications

-I have been working on reinceforcement learning theory, such as multi-agent RL and offline RL.
-Besides, I also look forward to participating in other research fields of machine learning, including but not limited to deep learning (theory), optimization, game theory and control.
+I currently work on reinceforcement learning, such as multi-agent RL and offline RL.
+I aim at designing RL algorithms that are both theoretically sound and applicable in practice.
+In a broader sense, I have a wide interest in machine learning theory and applications, including but not limited to deep learning, robotics, game theory, optimization and control.

 # Selected Research
 <!-- - June 2023 - now: Optimization, supervised by Prof. [Jingzhao Zhang](https://sites.google.com/view/jingzhao/home).
 We hope to extend parameter-free optimization in stochastic gradient setting. -->
 ## Model-based return-conditioned supervised learning
 Research intern at UW (Feb.
 2023 - Aug.
-2023)
+2023).

 Supervisor: [Simon S. Du](https://simonshaoleidu.com/).

 <!-- ![mbrcsl](../images/mbrcsl.png) -->
  <img src="../images/mbrcsl.png" style="zoom:33%;" />